-Our application form will also ask for two referees, and we will need satisfactory references before you start befriending.
-The references can be from someone who has known you in a personal or professional capacity for at least two years but not a family member or close friend.
+The application form will ask for two references, and these will need to be satisfactory before you start befriending.
+The referee can be someone who has known you in a personal or professional capacity for at least two years, but not a family member or close friend.
 One of them will need to be known to you outside of Sands.
 We will ask them to comment on your suitability to be a befriender.

-During the pre-course period we contact your local Group to seek confirmation you have attended their support meetings.
+If applicable, during the pre-course period we contact your local Group or Sands United team to seek confirmation you have attended their support meetings/Sands United events.
 We will ask the befrienders in the Group whether they feel you have reached a point where you might be ready to offer support to others.

 After the course

-Sometimes a training course will throw up some concerns about your readiness to befriend.
-We might need to have a follow-up call with you to discuss certain points, to set up certain special arrangements, or to let you know that this is not the right time for you to start befriending.
+Sometimes a training course will raise questions about your readiness to befriend.
+We might need to have a follow-up call with you to discuss certain points, to set up certain special arrangements or ask how you are feeling about your readiness to befriend.
 This is not a failure.
-It is important for our befrienders, and for anyone they might support, that they are in the right place emotionally.
-If you are not there at the present time, it is better to focus on other ways to make a difference for other bereaved families, and maybe come back to befriending at another time.
+It is important that our befrienders are in the right place emotionally so they can be truly available to those they befriend.
+If you or your trainers do not feel you are quite ready, it is better to focus on other ways to make a difference for other bereaved families and possibly reconsider befriending at another time.

-Once you have successfully completed the course, and we have agreed you are ready to befriend, with satisfactory references, we will let your Group know that you are now ready to start befriending with them, on a trial basis.
-Your probation period will last until you have successfully completed Befriender Training Part 2.
+Once you have successfully completed the course and we have agreed you are ready to befriend, with satisfactory references, we will let the relevant people know that you are now ready to start befriending with them on a trial basis.

 Sands Befriender Training